GliaX/Stethoscope/README.md

 **Other hardware:**
 Some vendors are suggested.
 See Bill of materials ODS file for more information.
-* 40cm Silicone 12mm OD, 8mm ID
+* 40cm Silicone 12mm outer diameter (OD), 8mm inner diameter (ID): To connect the head to the Y-piece.
  * [8MM I.D X 12MM O.D NGP60 Clear Translucent Silicone Hose Pipe Tubing](http://www.advancedfluidsolutions.co.uk/8mm-id-x-12mm-od-clear-transulcent-silicone-hose-pipe-tubing-2480-p.asp) (USD$6.95)

-* 20cm Silicone 8mm OD, 6mm ID
+* 20cm Silicone 8mm OD, 4mm ID: To connect the eartubes to the central Y-piece.
+ * NOTE: The printed eartubes are 6mm, so these tubes will initially be difficult to fit to them, but are recommended as they attach more reliably vs. 6mm ID silicone tubes.

 * Diaphragm: 40mm diameter cut from a report cover with approx 0.35mm plastic sheet
  * [Staples 21639 report cover (UPC 718103160223)](http://www.staples.ca/en/Staples-Swing-Lock-Report-Cover-Clear-with-Black-Spine-5-Pack/product_780953_2-CA_1_20001) (USD$8.84)